WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 When I run this application, I mostly get the results that I expect, but the output has quite a bit of variance within any given light condition.
 This has to do with the way the ADC does the actual sampling.
 In a later part of the tutorial, we're going to examine some circuit modifications to deal with this to smooth out the readings, but we can actually clean some of this up using code, as well.

 The technique that we'll use is called _oversampling_, which just means that for every reading we take, we'll average it with the last few readings to smooth out the value.
 The following method is a general function that examines an existing sample set and calculates a new average, given a new sample value.
-Note that the `sampleSet` parameter is passed by reference, so that it can update the sample set with the new value to keep the sample set current:

 ```csharp
 public static int AverageAndStore(ref int[] sampleSet, int newValue)